AzureCosmosDB/cosmos-fabric-samples/fraud-detection/README.md

 1. Navigate to the `fraud-detection` folder in this repository
 2. Download all three notebooks:
    - `1-data-generator.ipynb` - Generate synthetic transaction data
-   - `2-new-transactions.ipynb` - Add pending transactions for testing
+   - `2-fraud-detection.ipynb` - Real-time fraud detection engine
-   - `3-fraud-detection.ipynb` - Real-time fraud detection engine
+   - `3-new-transactions.ipynb` - Add pending transactions for testing

 **Import into Fabric:**